 Online courses are offered over the Internet and can be accessed, via your assigned password, at any time, day or night.
 Instructor contact will take place through the Canvas learning management system, and/or e-mail.
 Testing locations will be assigned, and, because of the need for a password, a textbook packet indicated must be purchased.
 Many online courses require an initial orientation meeting, and some require proctored testing.

 Below is a listing of the online courses offered by Brookdale Community College.
-You may check to see if a particular course will be offered or is open by accessing the “Search for Sections” for Students feature of WebAdvisor.
+To see if a particular course will be offered or has space, click the blue “Search for Classes” button on the Brookdale homepage.

 ACCT 101 – Principles of Accounting I

 An introduction to basic concepts and principles of recording and posting financial information, preparation of trial balance, worksheet, and financial statements.
 Current assets and liabilities are emphasized.
 Prerequisites are MATH 012, MATH 015 or satisfactory completion of the College’s basic skills requirement in computation; and READ 092, READ 095 or satisfactory completion of the College’s basic skills requirement in reading.

 ACCT 102 – Principles of Accounting II

 This course is a continuation of ACCT 101.
 It introduces partnership and corporate accounting.
 Long-term assets and liabilities, cash flow and analysis of financial statements are emphasized.
 Prerequisite: ACCT 101.

 The student will investigate the concepts of culture and apply them to different cultures of the world.
 The student will determine the universal aspects of each culture concept and investigate the development and consequences of culture’s evolution from simple to complex.

 ANTH 116 – Introduction to Physical Anthropology

 humans as primates as they study the place of humans in nature.
 They will consider how physical anthropology can be applied to studies of forensics and medical anthropology.
 NOTE: This course is offered only in the Fall term.